kemurphy3/ignite-fitness/docs/cursor-seasonal-ai-prompts.md

   constructor() {
     this.contextualPrompts = {
       initial: [
-        "💬 Tell me about any injuries or pain",
+        '💬 Tell me about any injuries or pain',
-        "🎯 What's most important: strength, speed, or aesthetics?", "📅 Any big games or events coming up?",
+        "🎯 What's most important: strength, speed, or aesthetics?", '📅 Any big games or events coming up?',
         "😴 How's your sleep and recovery?",
-        "🏃 What other activities are you doing?"
+        '🏃 What other activities are you doing?',
       ],

       preWorkout: [
         "How's your energy today?
 (1-10)",
-        "Any soreness from last session?",
+        'Any soreness from last session?',
-        "Need to modify anything today?",
+        'Need to modify anything today?',
-        "How much time do you have?"
+        'How much time do you have?',
       ],

       midWorkout: [
         "How's that weight feeling?",
-        "Form feel good?",
+        'Form feel good?',
-        "Need an alternative exercise?",
+        'Need an alternative exercise?',
-        "Want to adjust the weight?"
+        'Want to adjust the weight?',
       ],

       postWorkout: [
-        "How hard was that session?
-(RPE)",
+        'How hard was that session?
+(RPE)',
-        "Any exercises feel off?",
+        'Any exercises feel off?',
-        "What worked well?",
+        'What worked well?',
-        "Recovery plan for tomorrow?"
+        'Recovery plan for tomorrow?',
       ],

       weekly: [
         "How's the program feeling overall?",
-        "Want to shift focus at all?",
+        'Want to shift focus at all?',
-        "Game performance improving?",
+        'Game performance improving?',
-        "Need a deload week?"
+        'Need a deload week?',
-      ]
+      ],
     };

     this.smartSuggestions = {
       patterns: {
-        highRPE: "I notice your RPEs are high.
-Consider a deload week?",
+        highRPE: 'I notice your RPEs are high.
+Consider a deload week?',
         lowEnergy: "Energy seems low lately.
 How's your nutrition and sleep?",
+        plateau:
-        plateau: "Weights haven't increased in 2 weeks.
+          "Weights haven't increased in 2 weeks.
 Try a different rep scheme?",
         consistent: "You're crushing it!
 Ready to add more volume?",
         gameDay: "Game tomorrow - keep today's session light",
-        injured: "Let's modify the program while you heal" }
+        injured: "Let's modify the program while you heal", },
     };
   }

   createAIChatInterface() {
     return `
       <div class="ai-coach-chat" style="position: fixed; bottom: 20px; right: 20px; z-index: 1000;">